List of Forest Green Rovers F.C. seasons: Early history

 Forest Green Rovers was founded in October 1889 by the local Nonconformist church minister.
-In 1894 Forest Green Rovers became founder members of the "Mid Gloucestershire League", the first association football league in the county outside Bristol.
+In 1894, Forest Green Rovers became founding members of the "Mid Gloucestershire League", the first association football league in the county outside Bristol.
 After MGL folding in 1902, Forest Green become members of the newly formed Stroud League and also members of the Dursley and District League which they won in 1903, the club's first silverware.
 The Rovers first team competed in two leagues almost every season from 1900 until 1922 and again from 1928 until 1937.
 (This was quite common with leagues generally not having as many teams as those today).

 After a break for the Great War, Rovers enjoyed a period of great success winning two football leagues and three cups in both 1921 and 1922.
 They then joined the newly formed Gloucestershire Northern Senior League with Cheltenham Town among others in 1922.

 Rovers joined the newly formed County League in 1968 and played under manager Peter Goring, (the ex-Arsenal number 6), for the next 11 years moving up again to the Hellenic League in 1975 under Peter's stewardship.